benfen/kapture/GETTING_INVOLVED.md

 # What are some interesting starter projects for learning how to use kapture?

+Performance testing of kubernetes clusters can be daunting at first, and if your interested in learning about the framework we have in place, then you can get started interactively by trying a few of these starter projects.

 - Reproduce the existing performance results on your clusters.
+Even minikube can work.
 - Build a new performance test that is relevant to your needs.
 - Look at how changing CPU, memory, and other parameters in the kustomize scripts increase or decrease performance.